INRIA/velus/readme.md

 The compiler also accepts the options

+* -dnlustre
+  Output the normalized NLustre code into <file>.n.lus

+* -dstc
+  Output the Stc intermediate code into <file>.stc

-* -snlustre
+* -dsch
-  Output the scheduled code into <file>.sn.lustre.
-Use `-fullclocks` to show the full abstract clock paths in the output code (rather than the standard `when` declarations).
+  Output the scheduled code into <file>.sch.stc

 * -dobc
   Output the Obc intermediate code into <file>.obc